mattbradburyuk/mushroom/README.md

 **.mushroom_config.js**

-This file holds the configuration for mushroom
+This file holds the structural configuration for mushroom

  ```
  module.exports = {
-     rpc: {                           <----- this points to the geth client you want to interact with
-         host: "192.168.99.100",
-         port: 8541
-     },

      structure: {                     <----- this tells Mushroom where to expect files to be in its structure
          source_directory: "/sources/",